 The Beatles had their first tour across America as they released A Hard Day’s Night and right after their stratospheric appearance on the Ed Sullivan Show.
 The year 1964 was a huge year for The Beatles, topping the charts at the FIVE top spots on April’s singles chart of 1964.

 |2.||Twist and Shout|

 |4.||I Wanna Hold Your Hand|

 The Beatles embarked on a tour like no other, booking venues that other artists had never even thought of playing.
 No one had ever thought of playing Shea Stadium and in 1965, The Beatles played there to 56,000 fans, selling out in under twenty minutes.

 Final Thoughts On Their Influence

 Their impact is still felt across not only the music industry today but also the world.
-They decided that they would be true to themselves musically at a young age, and they never wavered – even when it caused the band to break up.
-Without The Beatles, music today would not be how it is.
-They influenced everyone and everything in their wake, and for that, we are incredibly thankful.
+The Beatles decided that they would be true to themselves musically at a young age, and they never wavered – even when it caused the band to break up.
+Without The Beatles, the musical landscape would be very different.